Slavski kolač

 Slavski kolač (славски колач) is a traditional Serbian cake (a type of yeast bread).
 It is made for the Orthodox Christian celebration of Slava, a UNESCO's Representative List of the Intangible Cultural Heritage of Humanity.
 The parish priest visits the family to consecrate the kolač and red wine, and to light a beeswax candle stamped with an image of the saint.

 Often extended family and friends are invited to the celebration.
 Wine is poured over the cake, and it is cut or broken by members of the family before lunch.

 Significance

 The custom of Slava and the importance of the celebration cake are found only among Serbs.
 It celebrates home liturgy, domesticity, family gatherings, and family tradition.
 Slavski kolač, along with the candle and a wheat dish such as žito (koljivo), are present at all Slava celebrations and are considered the crucial elements.

 The cake symbolizes of the body of Jesus, and the wine with which the cake is eaten represents his blood.
 Traditionally a woman made the bread the day before the celebration, after bathing, dressing in clean clothing, saying the Lord's Prayer, and crossing herself.
 Tradition calls for the dough to be made with consecrated water.

-During the coronavirus pandemic, health and religious authorities advised that it was not necessary to take the cake to church, that singing was not necessary for the celebration, and that the gatherings should be limited to household members.
+During the coronavirus pandemic, health authorities advised that it was not necessary to take the cake to church, that singing was not necessary for the celebration, and that the gatherings should be limited to household members.